ruanyf/react-demos/README.md

 These demos are purposely written in a simple and clear style.
 You will easily learn React.js the powerful library from them.

+## Demo Index

+1. Render JSX
+2. Use JavaScript in JSX
+3. Use array in JSX
+4. Define a component
+5. this.props.children
+6. Finding a DOM node
+7. this.state
+8. Form
+9. Component Lifecycle
+10. Ajax
+11. Server-side rendering

+---

 ## How to use

-Copy the repo into your disk.
+First copy the repo into your disk.

 ```bash
 $ git clone git@github.com:ruanyf/react-demos.git
 ```

-Play with the source files under the repo's demo* directories.
+Then play with the source files under the repo's demo* directories.

 ```html
 <!DOCTYPE html>